fourMs/MGT-python/docs/musicalgestures/_audio.md

 - `dpi` *int, optional* - Image quality of the rendered figure in DPI.
 Defaults to 300.
 - `autoshow` *bool, optional* - Whether to show the resulting figure automatically.
 Defaults to True.
 - `raw` *bool, optional* - Whether to show labels and ticks on the plot.
 Defaults to False.
 - `original_time` *bool, optional* - Whether to plot original time or not.
-This parameter can be useful if the file has been shortened beforehand (e.g. skip).
+This parameter can be useful if the video file has been shortened beforehand (e.g. skip).
 Defaults to False.
 - `title` *str, optional* - Optionally add title to the figure.
 Possible to set the filename as the title using the string 'filename'.
 Defaults to None.
 - `target_name` *str, optional* - The name of the output image.
 Defaults to None (which assumes that the input filename with the suffix "_tempogram.png" should be used).
 - `overwrite` *bool, optional* - Whether to allow overwriting existing files or to automatically increment target filenames to avoid overwriting.
 Defaults to False.